 - Track 2: State Medicaid-Housing Agency Partnerships: The goals of the State Medicaid-Housing Agency Partnerships Track are to: 1. develop public and private partnerships between the Medicaid and housing systems; and 2. to support states in the creation of detailed action plans that foster additional community living opportunities for Medicaid beneficiaries.
 IAP is working closely with its federal partners: the US Department of Housing and Urban Development; the Substance Abuse and Mental Health Services Administration; the Office of the Assistant Secretary for Planning and Evaluation; and the US Interagency Council on Homelessness on planning and coordination of this program support.
 IAP leverages its collaboration with federal agencies to promote partnerships between state Medicaid agencies, state housing finance agencies, public housing agencies, state and local service agencies, and providers.
 Consistent with statute, CMS does not provide Federal Financial Participation for room and board in home and community-based services.

 - Starting in April 2016, selected states California, Connecticut, Hawaii, Illinois, Kentucky, New Jersey, Nevada, and Oregon participated in the track for a six month period.
 Additional information about the program support offered and these states’ specific focus areas can be found in the Medicaid IAP State Medicaid-Housing Agency Partnerships Factsheet.

 Value-Based Payment for Home and Community-Based Services

 Efforts to incentivize quality and outcomes have been utilized more for acute care than for home and community-based services (HCBS), except in states that have incorporated quality measures in their payment methodologies for nursing facilities.
 Therefore, IAP is building the knowledge base and capacity of states to begin increasing state adoption of strategies that tie together quality, cost, and outcomes in support of community-based LTSS through one-on-one technical support focused on designing and implementing value-based payment (VBP) strategies for HCBS.

-- Planning a VBP HCBS Strategy: This track, which began in April 2016 and ran for a six month period, provides selected states, Indiana, Maryland, Mississippi, North Carolina, Nebraska, Nevada, Ohio, Pennsylvania, and Virginia with strategic planning support in developing an VBP approach for community-based LTSS.
+- Planning a VBP HCBS Strategy: This track, which began in April 2016 and ran for a six month period, provided selected states, Indiana, Maryland, Mississippi, North Carolina, Nebraska, Nevada, Ohio, Pennsylvania, and Virginia with strategic planning support in developing an VBP approach for community-based LTSS.